4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/13-How-much-the-wedding-costs/README.md

 ## :pencil: Instructions:

-Write a function **getPrice** that receives the number of guests attending the wedding and returns the corresponding price to the console.
+1. Write a function `getPrice` that receives the number of guests attending the wedding and returns the corresponding `price` on the console.

-_For example, if the user says that 20 people are attending the wedding, returned price should be 4000
+For example, if the user says that **20 people** are attending the wedding, returned price should be **4000**.

 ### 💡 Hint:

 - Use a conditional `if...else` statement to divide your code and assign the variable `price` to the appropriate value.

 - Divide and Conquer: breaking a problem up into smaller pieces that are easier to solve